savely-krasovsky/antizapret-sing-box/README.md

 It allows to create rules and unblock only necessary sites:

 1. Set default outbound to `bypass`.
-2. Proxify IPs with `geoip:antizapret` and sites with `geosites:antizapret`.
+2. Proxify IPs with `geoip:antizapret` and sites with `geosite:antizapret`.

 This project uses [zapret-info/z-i](https://github.com/zapret-info/z-i) repo to get the latest dumps from [Roskomnadzor](https://en.wikipedia.org/wiki/Roskomnadzor).